InsertKoinIO/koin-getting-started/docs/quickstart/android-viewmodel.md

 ## Writing the Koin module

 Use the `module` function to declare a module.
-Let's declare our first component:
+Let's declare our first component.

+Classical DSL way:

 ```kotlin
 val appModule = module {